-- When using SNMP to set the minimum bandwidth for a queue on a port (PerPortQosTable), if the parameter is set to 90 or greater the switch did not return an error (over the 90% limit for the MinBw setting) (11548). - The dot1dTPFdbTable has been modified to only return MAC address information as opposed to MAC and IP address information (10014). - When the dot1dTpFdbTable was enabled and ESRP was configured and running on a switch, a MIB walk of the dot1dTpFdbTable with multiple entries would cause ESRP instability (11702).
-This has been addressed so that the MIB can be accessed without causing ESRP to transition from Slave to Master status and vice-versa. - The value returned for the object dot1dStpPortPriority would be reported as twice the correct value returned by the CLI (11673). - When using a Basic Layer3 license on the Summit stackables and Alpine switches, the mib2.ip.ipForwarding.0 variable would report that IP forwarding was disabled even when it was enabled (10147/11400).
-The CLI would correctly display the configuration of the IP forwarding parameter. - Modifying the "minbuf" parameter via the SNMP QosProfileTable resulted in an invalid entry to be set for the "minbuf" setting (11763/13157) - The enable and disable parameters for the dot1dTpFdbTable would not be correctly uploaded via TFTP, causing the user configuration parameters to not be maintained upon a subsequent download of the configuration file (12316).
-The command would be correctly saved across resets.
+- The dot1dTPFdbTable has been modified to only return MAC address information as opposed to MAC and IP address information (10014). - When the dot1dTpFdbTable was enabled and ESRP was configured and running on a switch, a MIB walk of the dot1dTpFdbTable with multiple entries would cause ESRP instability (11702).
+This has been addressed so that the MIB can be accessed without causing ESRP to transition from Slave to Master status and vice-versa. - The enable and disable parameters for the dot1dTpFdbTable would not be correctly uploaded via TFTP, causing the user configuration parameters to not be maintained upon a subsequent download of the configuration file (12316).
+The command would be correctly saved across resets. - A system log message would be printed to the log for SNMP task utilization when a MIB walk was performed on a router with more than 75,000 routes in the IP routing table (11576). - VLANs created with a loopback port and their corresponding RIF entries are now identified in the ifTable as a type 24 (softwareLoopback) interface (12589). - The capability to enable/disable the ignore-bpdu using SNMP is now supported (11913).
+Note an updated MIB is required for this capability.